Author: Josh Patterson

 Remember, the sepecific factor these companies came to Austin for was the abundance of quality workforce suitable for high-tech jobs.
 These workforce was there because of the University of Texas, and more notably was trained by the graduate programs by high producing world-class researchers.

-“There is a very strong track record of places that attract talent becoming places of long-term success,” said Edward Glaeser, an economist at Harvard and author of “Triumph of the City.”
+Austin gets talented folks to move there for school, and then they keep these candidates in the local region with lifestyle and top-tier jobs.
+Austin may not have the same number of billion-dollar exits as Silicon Valley, but it doesn't need to that in order to enjoy regional economic success based on the rise of the technology industry.
+Simply put, Austin has made investments in their graduate program and, over time (not over night), enjoyed higher economic output for their region while creating more derivative jobs for non-technology workers in the process:“There is a very strong track record of places that attract talent becoming places of long-term success,” said Edward Glaeser, an economist at Harvard and author of “Triumph of the City.”
 “The most successful economic development policy is to attract and retain smart people and then get out of their way.”

 "Where Young College Graduates Are Choosing to Live", New York Times

-"The economic effects reach beyond the work the young people do, according to Enrico Moretti, an economist at the University of California, Berkeley, and author of “The New Geography of Jobs.”
+So if we want to take steps to emulate another city, let's remember where Chattanooga came from and how it has evolved multiple times over the years to stay relevant."The economic effects reach beyond the work the young people do, according to Enrico Moretti, an economist at the University of California, Berkeley, and author of “The New Geography of Jobs.”
 For every college graduate who takes a job in an innovation industry, he found, five additional jobs are eventually created in that city, such as for waiters, carpenters, doctors, architects and teachers."

 "Where Young College Graduates Are Choosing to Live", New York Times